 A classic farmhouse sink is a very popular choice with our customers right now (as seen in one of our Step Charcoal Grey Kitchens here)

-Farmhouse sinks are beautiful, but before you make the choice on this pricey kitchen feature, there are a few factors you should consider that a lot of folks don't know so let's explore.
+Farmhouse sinks are beautiful, but before you make the choice on this pricey kitchen feature, there are a few factors you should consider that a lot of folks don’t know so let’s explore.1 Dishes Will Break More Easily

-The deep basin of a farmhouse sink—the same reason this style sink is ideal for washing dishes—makes it more likely you'll accidentally break glasses and dishes knocked over into the porcelain bowl.
+The deep basin of a farmhouse sink—the same reason this style sink is ideal for washing dishes—makes it more likely you’ll accidentally break glasses and dishes knocked over into the porcelain bowl.2 It Will Get Stained (And Potentially Chip)

-If you opt for a classic white porcelain farmhouse sink, it's very likely to get stained, and it will require regular cleaning to keep it sparkling.
-Scrubbing the sink with baking soda will help remove sauce stains, yet this mild abrasive won't scratch the surface.
-If you don't want to commit to cleaning your sink often, you may want to consider getting a farmhouse-style sink in another material besides porcelain, such as stainless steel.
+If you opt for a classic white porcelain farmhouse sink, it’s very likely to get stained, and it will require regular cleaning to keep it sparkling.
+Scrubbing the sink with baking soda will help remove sauce stains, yet this mild abrasive won’t scratch the surface.
+If you don’t want to commit to cleaning your sink often, you may want to consider getting a farmhouse-style sink in another material besides porcelain, such as stainless steel.3 There Are Other Options Besides Porcelain

 When you think of a farmhouse sink, it’s likely a pristine white porcelain one that comes to mind.
 But there are many other options available, so be sure to pick one that best matches your kitchen design and lifestyle.